Relax and Trust: Integrative Pediatrician Helps Empower Parents

 • Sleep

-Of the five, he says the most crucial ones are diet and toxins.
+He said the most crucial factors are diet and toxins.

-Despite the overwhelming prevalence of toxins in today’s world, small changes can have a powerful impact, Warsh said, referencing a Harvard study comparing canned and fresh soup consumption.
+Despite the overwhelming prevalence of toxins in today’s world, small changes can have a powerful impact, Warsh said.

 Warsh encourages simple actions to improve children’s health, such as cooking meals together and eating fresh foods whenever possible.